A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Proof of Theorem (1),(2)

 Assume that $C$ has at least three cusps.
 Then, $D$ has at least three $(-1)$-curves each of which is a branching component with branching number three.
 Furthermore, none of them are adjacent to each other.\\

-The $\C^*$-fibration has no base points on $D$.
-Indeed, if otherwise, there are at most two base points thus there is at least one $(-1)$-curve in $D$ on which there is no base point.
-Thus, after resolution of base locus, this $(-1)$-curve is in a fiber of a $\p^1$-fibration and has branching number $3$ in the fiber.
+The $\C^*$-fibration extends to a $\p^1$-fibration $f$ on $\s$.
+Indeed, if otherwise, there are at most two base points, hence, there is at least one $(-1)$-curve in $D$ on which there is no base point.
+This $(-1)$-curve will be in a fiber of $f$ since it is neither a section nor a $2$-section.
+Furthermore, $C'$ cannot be a section of the $\p^1$-fibration $f$ on $\widetilde{S}$.
+Indeed, if $C'$ were a section, then one of the $(-1)$-curves adjacent to $C'$ which is in a fiber will be reduced and have branching number 2 in the fiber, a contradiction.
+Thus, after resolution of the base locus, this $(-1)$-curve is in a fiber of the $\p^1$-fibration and has branching number $3$ in the fiber.
 This is not possible.\\

+Now that the $\C^*$-fibration extends to a $\p^1$-fibration $f$ on $\s$, we claim that $C'$ is not a 2-section of $f$.
+Indeed, if otherwise, we would have three $(-1)$-curves in three singular fibers meeting $C'$ once with multiplicity 2.
+Thus there would be a 2-1 map from $C'$ to a rational curve with 3 points of ramification.
+This is impossible.\\

-Now that the $\C^*$-fibration extends to a $\p^1$-fibration on $\s$, we claim that none of the $(-1)$-curves in $D$ can be contained in a fiber: If a $(-1)$-curve $l$ from $D$ is contained in a fiber $F$ of the $\p^1$-fibration $f$ then $l$ cannot have branching number three in $F$.
+Furthermore, none of the $(-1)$-curves in $D$ can be contained in a fiber: If a $(-1)$-curve $l$ from $D$ is contained in a fiber $F$ of the $\p^1$-fibration $f$ then $l$ cannot have branching number three in $F$.
 Thus at least one of the curves in $D$ adjacent to $l$ is horizontal to $f$.
 But this makes $l$ a reduced $(-1)$-curve in $F$.
 Hence $l$ cannot have branching number two in $F$.
 Thus, two curves adjacent to $l$ are horizontal to $f$.
 None of them are $(-1)$-curves, hence the other $(-1)$-curves in $D$ are in the fibers of $f$ as there are only two components of $D$ which are horizontal to $f$.
 Let $l'$ be the other $(-1)$-curve in $D$ which is contained in a fiber $F'$ of $f$.
 By a similar reasoning, two of the branching components of $l'$ are horizontal to $f$.
 Thus, $D$ contains a loop.
 This is not possible as $D$ is a tree of rational curves.
 Hence none of the $(-1)$-curves are in fibers of $f$ thus all the $(-1)$-curves in $D$ are horizontal to $f$.
 But there are exactly two components of $D$ which are horizontal to $f$.
 Hence $D$ cannot have more than two $(-1)$-curves which is a contradiction.